HeavyIonAnalysis/Centrality/CONTRIBUTING.md

 ## Namespaces

-The AnalysisTree software uses a few namespaces:
+The Centrality software uses a few namespaces:

+* Centrality
-* Core
+* Glauber
 * ...

 The selection of name spaces is reflected also in the directory structure for the packages.